Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Conclusion

 By synthesizing advancements in ontologies, deep learning, and semantic communication, GOST addresses the ``SAGSIN conundrum'' through a three-layered approach: it bridges cross-domain heterogeneity through unified knowledge representation, overcomes data sparsity via intelligent inference, and ensures real-time responsiveness through task-driven model lightweighting.
 Our analysis of the PCCA loop demonstrates that GOST does not merely optimize individual network nodes but facilitates a holistic, semantic-enhanced closed loop capable of adaptive decision-making.

-Furthermore, the proposed multidimensional evaluation framework redefines success metrics, advocating for a shift from ``isomorphic accuracy'' to ``task utility''.
+This paper further summarizes the key technologies underpinning GOST and proposes a multidimensional evaluation framework, advocating for a shift from ``isomorphic accuracy'' to ``task utility''.
 As 6G evolves towards autonomous cognitive systems, GOST will empower SAGSIN to transcend the limitations of hardware and bandwidth, realizing a truly intelligent, collaborative, and goal-oriented ``network of networks.''